 This collection of suggestions and resources can help educators identify how to respond when trauma directly or indirectly touches their classrooms.

 Talking with students about race and privilege is hard but necessary.
 This webinar can help you find the words.
-(Be sure to read the publication by the same name.)
+(Be sure to read the related publication, Let's Talk!
+Facilitating Critical Conversations With Students.)

 This webinar addresses the roots of Black Lives Matter, its platform and its connections to past social justice movements.
 It also offers tools for teaching about the Black Lives Matter movement.